 Tips for Trip to Zanskar Valley

-There are some small tips that will help you in Planning your Trip efficiently.
-These tips must be kept in mind before boarding to the beautiful region of Laddakh.
+Some small tips will help you in Planning your Trip efficiently.
+These tips must be kept in mind before boarding the beautiful region of Laddakh.
 To get details you can go through other blogs on Things to carry on the trip as well.

-Driving by Bikes: If you are a bike rider and visiting the lake by bike, then you should carry enough fuel with you.
+Driving by Bikes: If you are a bike rider and visit the lake by bike, you should carry enough fuel with you.
 As there is no fuel station available from Leh/Srinagar onwards and you have to be self-sufficient for that purpose.
-Also, an option of bike repair will not be found easily, so must have a mechanic with you or else have arrangement prior.
+Also, an option of bike repair will not be found easily, so must have a mechanic with you or else have an arrangement prior.

-Don’t Disturb the Beauty: You are traveling to a beautiful location, and it is our moral duty not to disturb the beauty.
-Don’t throw garbage and keep all your used baggage with you and dispose of at designated place only.
-Please don’t throw Plastic and other garbage in this hill area, and if possible collect and dispose it of at the designated place.
+Don’t Disturb the Beauty: You are travelling to a beautiful location, and it is our moral duty not to disturb the beauty.
+Don’t throw garbage and keep all your used baggage with you and dispose of it at a designated place only.
+Please don’t throw Plastic and other garbage in this hill area, and if possible collect and dispose of it off at the designated place.

-Be polite with the local people out there, because they welcome travelers with a warm smile.
-It is our duty to maintain harmony so as to benefit future travelers.
+Be polite with the local people out there, because they welcome travellers with a warm smile.
+It is our duty to maintain harmony to benefit future travellers.

-Be Free and always plan your traveling in such a way that you have enough time available with you to explore to destination fully.
-Because traveling with a disturbed mind or under paucity of time will spoil your entire trip.
+Be Free and always plan your travelling in such a way that you have enough time available with you to explore to destination fully.
+Because travelling with a disturbed mind or under paucity of time will spoil your entire trip.

 Medical Facility: If possible carry some minimum required medicines in your First Aid Box with you because the availability of medicine is scarce in the region.
 You can go through the checklist of minimum required medicines in the other dedicated blog on the Travel medicine kit.

 Required Clothing items must be carried along in the trip to this region.
-Proper winter clothing including socks, undergarments, shoes, pants, and shirts keeping the harsh cold weather of the region in mind.
+Proper winter clothing, including socks, undergarments, shoes, pants, and shirts, keeps the region’s harsh cold weather in mind.